 The University of Salzburg, which is based in the fourth-largest city in Austria, was founded in the year 1622.
 It is named after its founder, the Prince-Archbishop Paris Lodron.

-Closed in 1810 and re-established in the year 1962, the university is home to around 18,000 students – 38% of which come from different countries across the globe.
-These international students are educated in the four faculties of the university, namely Law, Cultural & Social Science, Natural Science, and Catholic Theology.
+Closed in 1810 and re-established in the year 1962, the university is home to thousands of students coming from across the globe.
+These international students enroll at the university to study in the following fields of study: Law, Cultural and Social Science, Natural Science, and Catholic Theology.

-Technische Universität Wien, formerly the Vienna University of Technology, is a major institution founded in the year 1815.
-True to its’ name, the school is best known for its computer science, engineering, and natural science courses.
+Technische Universität Wien, also known as the Vienna University of Technology, is a major institution founded in the year 1815.
+True to its name, the school is best known for its computer science, engineering, and natural science courses.

 As with most Austrian universities, TU Wien is known for its conducive environment for international students.
 To date, 30% of the school’s 10,400+ students come from various foreign backgrounds.